d2burke/afterburner/README.md

 ## Usage

-1. This is a complete install of Codeigniter, which should probably be built as a module or spark
+*This is a complete install of Codeigniter, which should probably be built as a module or spark

+1. Add 'afterburner' to your included folders in the .htaccess file in the root of your app
 2. Edit the database connection info
 3. Either run APP_URL/setup/database to install the tables or use 'ab_backup.sql' file to create the tables (copy paste the SQL into your query editor or phpmyadmin to create the tables)
 4. APP_URL/afterburner/create - Create topic areas and add documentation items to those areas